mrdominguez/parallel-ssh-scp/README.md

 # parallel-ssh
 Asyncronous parallel ssh command-line utility.

 Work in progress...
-The code and documentation will be posted soon.
+The code and documentation will be posted in the near future.

 Here is a preview of the available command options:
 ```